-- their teaching has had on student learning. - incorporate planning, teaching, assessing, reflecting on and appraising teaching practices as an integrated process. - align with existing state based practices and partnerships between universities, teacher employers and other education stakeholders. - respond to and align with the Graduate Teacher Standards.
+- incorporate planning, teaching, assessing, reflecting on and appraising teaching practices as an integrated process. - align with existing state based practices and partnerships between universities, teacher employers and other education stakeholders. - respond to and align with the Graduate Teacher Standards.

 The Trial of the GTPA was completed successfully in 2017.
 The Trial included the validation of the instrument, standard setting, moderation, and the setting of the cut-score (minimum acceptable level).